JasonCodesC/order_matcher/README.md

 };
 ```

 We are assuming the same ticker for this engine as it makes testing and profiling much easier to improve upon.
-To add more tickers all we need is a few hashmaps and some extra logic and seeing that this project was mainly about improving networking, profiling, and modern C++ skills I didn't feel the need to include it.
+To add more tickers all we need is a few hash maps and some extra logic and seeing that this project was mainly about improving networking, profiling, and modern C++ skills I didn't feel the need to include it.

 The sending server has two threads, one sending out orders with somewhat random quantities and price ticks.
-The other thread recives packets and logs the latencies based on the recieving time and the last order sent.
+The other thread receives packets and logs the latencies based on the receiving time and the last order sent.

 We have two types of order matching servers.
 One is a basic engine that is single threaded and uses UDP sockets.
-The other uses AF_XDP along with three different threads and two different SPSC (single producer single consumer) Queues.
-I tested out two different data structures for efficent matching and tried a few more optimizations like CPU pinning.
+The other uses AF_XDP along with three different threads and two different SPSC (single-producer single-consumer) queues.
+I tested out two different data structures for efficient matching and tried a few more optimizations like CPU pinning.

 ### Note:

 This project was inspired by Carl Cook and David Gross.
-Both gave talks on fast trading systems in C++ at cppcon 2017 and 2024 respectivley and I did take some ideas from them.
+Both gave talks on fast trading systems in C++ at CppCon 2017 and 2024 respectively and I did take some ideas from them.

 ## File Structure